HomeSEOHow to Fix Inconsistent NAP Listings (and Why It's Serious)

 • Country-specific domains (.co.uk versus .com)

 I recently audited a company that had migrated from a .co.uk to a .com domain two years ago.
 They’d updated their main listings, but dozens of smaller directories still showed the old URL.
 The result?
-Google was treating them as two separate entities, diluting their authority by half.
+Google was treating them as two separate entities, splitting their authority in half.

 Here’s something most people don’t realise: inconsistent URLs don’t just affect SEO.
-They also impact your website analytics.
-When traffic comes from listings with different URL formats, it can appear as separate referral sources, making it harder to track your marketing effectiveness.
+They also affect your website analytics.
+When traffic comes from listings with different URL formats, it can show up as separate referral sources, making it harder to track your marketing effectiveness.

-The mobile revolution has added another layer of complexity.
+The move to mobile has added another layer.
 Some businesses have separate mobile sites (m.example.com) listed in some directories while using their responsive main site elsewhere.
-This creates yet another consistency headache.
+That’s yet another consistency headache.

 Quick Tip: Choose one canonical URL format and stick to it religiously.
 For most businesses, https://www.yourdomain.com is the safest choice.
 Redirect all variations to this primary URL.

-So where does this leave us?
+So where does this leave you?
 You’ve seen the damage inconsistent NAP listings cause.
 You understand the revenue bleeding from your business right now.
-The question isn’t whether to fix these issues – it’s how quickly you can get started.
+The question isn’t whether to fix these issues.
+It’s how quickly you can get started.

-The future of local search is moving toward even greater emphasis on data accuracy and consistency.
-Google’s algorithms are becoming more sophisticated at detecting and penalising inconsistencies.
-What works today as “good enough” won’t cut it tomorrow.
+Local search keeps moving toward more emphasis on data accuracy and consistency.
+Google’s algorithms are getting better at detecting and penalising inconsistencies.
+What counts as “good enough” today won’t cut it tomorrow.

 Here’s your action plan, distilled from everything we’ve covered: